 pair of maiden-heads in fir, in great

 forwardness.
-A quickset hog, shot up
+A quickset hog, shot upto a to a porcupine, by its being forgot

 a week in rainy weather.
 Noah's ark in